About the Author

 Marblegate Farm perfect site for Tremont event

-Like Sometimes an event and its location are a perfect match.
+Sometimes an event and its location are a perfect match.
 That was the case recently when the Great Smoky Mountains Institute at Tremont held its annual fundraiser at Marblegate Farm in Friendsville, Tennessee.
-It’s not the first time this … Continue reading
+It’s not the first time this event … Continue reading

 Filed under: Events, Music